 - Experience: Online payment gateways are great for customer satisfaction, making them more likely to purchase from your company again.
 Global payment preferences and convenience will keep them coming back.

 Choose an e-commerce platform and develop your website

 Next, you’ll want to set up a website.
 There are plenty of services that will help you register a domain name.
 However, tools to build your site are going to be even more important.

 Companies like Shopify and Squarespace are well-known providers of e-commerce websites that are beginner-friendly, which is immensely helpful if you’re a first-time entrepreneur.
 Take some time comparing the benefits of different platforms: who’s got the easiest store to set up?
 Where can you get the best deal on credit card processing fees?
 How hard is it to change the site if you decide to expand or switch to a new product line?

 Once your site is online, you’re going to have to promote it.
 There are literally libraries full of books on marketing schemes, and a lot of how you market and to whom will depend on your own personality and drive.

-Whether it’s through word of mouth, Facebook posts, Google ads, or something else, you’re going to have to market a LOT.
+Whether it’s through word of mouth, Facebook posts, Google Ads, or something else, you’re going to have to market a LOT.
 But the good news is that once you get a few sales under your belt and the (hopefully) positive reviews start flowing in, it’ll all be worth it.

-Starting a business is always difficult, but with CBD, you have a lot of things going for you.
+Starting a business is always tricky, but with CBD, you have a lot of things going for you.
 You have a product with a buzz surrounding it that’s only growing stronger.
 You also have the opportunity to establish yourself as a reputable source.
 Currently, the CBD world is a lot like the Wild West, so you need to rise above.
 On top of that, it’s a product built for online retail.
 And there has never been a better time to operate online.